 ActiveCyber: The use of AI and ML in security automation seems to be growing.
 Do you believe that decision-making and sense-making aspects of security automation are best served through semantic technologies and AI approaches or via machine learning or a combination of both?
 What are the differences and what are the advantages of each approach (AI vs ML/DL)?

 Professor Al-Shaer: Both AI and ML are needed.
-In fact, the can be integrated very well to complete and complement each other.
-ML provides powerful predictive power but with the high false positive of ML the practical use become limited.
-The AI techniques (e.g., using reasoning and intelligent planning) can be used to address this limitation by minimizing false positive and minimize adversary evasion while leveraging the ML prediction using correct-by-construction reasoning and planning.
+In fact, they can be integrated very well to complete and complement each other.
+ML provides powerful predictive power but with the high false positive rate of ML, the practical use becomes limited.
+The AI techniques (e.g., using reasoning and intelligent planning) can be used to address this limitation by minimizing false positives and minimizing adversary evasion while leveraging the ML prediction using correct-by-construction reasoning and planning.
 AI and ML techniques are sometimes misused in cybersecurity by not selecting the appropriate technique for the desired goal.
 And many often neglect the power of integrating both.

 Thank you Professor Al-Shaer for sharing your wealth of knowledge and your on-going research efforts.
 As an advocate for security automation, I look forward to the day when our cyber defenses are integrated, resilient, and predictive – even autonomous – like our own body’s immune systems.
 I am sure that all of your students and stakeholders of your research as well as the community at large will benefit tremendously from your research efforts.

 And thanks for checking out ActiveCyber.net!
 Please give us your feedback because we’d love to know some topics you’d like to hear about in the area of active cyber defenses, PQ cryptography, risk assessment and modeling, securing the Internet of Things, or other security topics.
 Also, email firstname.lastname@example.org if you’re interested in interviewing or advertising with us at ActiveCyber.